Payment Fees

 A practical workflow

-Choose the net amount you need, model the processor fee, then decide whether to absorb the difference or show it as a clear commercial line item.
+Decide what net amount you need, model the processor fee, then choose whether to absorb the difference or show it as a clear line item on the invoice.

 The important part is consistency.
-Randomly absorbing some fees and passing through others makes pricing look arbitrary.
+If you randomly absorb some fees and pass through others, your pricing starts to look arbitrary.